kaapana/kaapana/docs/source/development_guide/service_dev_guide.rst

 Again you should be able to access the application via ``http://localhost:5000/hello-world``

-Now, we need to push the docker file to the docker registry.
+Now, we need to push the docker image to the docker registry.

 If not already done, log in to the docker registry: